xullnn/ls_pull_over_push/130/answers.md

 - answer
   - first need to load Ruby's test library `require 'minitest/autorun'`
-  - second need to load the file(s) which contain the program we want to test `require '../sample.rb'`
+  - second need to load the file(s) which contain the program we want to test, for example `require '../sample.rb'`
   - then need to create the test class which inherits from `Minitest::Test` for example `class CarTest < Minitest::Test; end`

 22. In order to make a test run automatically, how should we name the test method?